MSXALL/pymsx/README.md

 Run it with "-h" to see a list of options.
 At least "-b msxbiosbasic.rom" is required.

+If it is too slow, remove the debug code with the following command:

+sed -i 's/self.debug.*/pass/g' z80.py

 (C) 2020 by Folkert van Heusden <mail@vanheusden.com>
 released under AGPL v3.0